 In English:

-Our researches are focused on the identification and exploration of cultural, cognitive and neural mechanisms at play in social cognition, in other words, the cognitive processes that allow us to navigate the social world and apprehend the daily social life.
+Our researches are focused on the identification and exploration of affective, societal, cognitive and neural mechanisms at play in social cognition, in other words, the cognitive processes that allow us to navigate the social world and apprehend the daily social life.
 Beside this basic goal, SCANN aims to develop new diagnostic and assessment tools for brain diseases, in a clinical perspective.

 Fostering on collaborative research, SCANN is the coordinator team of the International Network on Social Cognition Disorders.